It’s not only numbers that I see in colors. Words too, for me,

 Prevalence of synesthesia

-Research has indicated that autistic people have a greater than average chance of having synesthesia; while autism occurs in approximately 1% (to 2.5%) of the population and synesthesia occurs in 4% of the population, the co-occurrence of the conditions would statistically be 0.04% (4 in 10,000 people).
+Research has indicated that autistic people have a greater than average chance of having synesthesia; while autism occurs in approximately 2.5% of the population (as of 2020, the CDC has identified the prevalence to be 2.8% in the US[3]Data and Statistics on Autism Spectrum Disorder: Prevalence of ASD (Centers for Disease Control and Prevention, 2023); and in Canada, the prevalence is estimated to be 2%[4]Autism spectrum disorder: Highlights from the 2019 Canadian health survey on children and youth (Public Health Agency of Canada, 2022)) and synesthesia occurs in 4% of the population, given these statistics, you might expect the co-occurrence of the conditions to be 0.1% (10 in 10,000 people).

 Sensory sensitivity